December 25, 2012

-Preparations are underway in the United States and the nations of Europe to celebrate Christmas first and foremost as a tribute to materialism.
-These increasingly agnostic and secular societies have chosen to ignore the existence of God and have instead placed more and more trust in man.
-The consequence of this misguided reliance and the reality of God's outstretched helping hand is embodied in the story of a young boy from the streets of a nameless city in an unknown country.
+Preparations are underway in the United States and the nations of Europe to celebrate Christmas as first and foremost a tribute to materialism.
+These increasingly agnostic and secular societies are choosing to ignore the existence of God as well as disdain for the moral and behavioral guidelines as established by Judea-Christian teachings.
+They are, as a substitute, placing more and more trust in man.
+The ultimate consequence for a society that chooses this misguided reliance and the reality of God's outstretched helping hand is embodied in the story of a young boy from the streets of a nameless city in an unknown country.

-World War II has ended, and somewhere in central Europe, a solitary figure, his clothes in tatters, carefully walks around the piles of rubble and broken glass on the streets of a once-bustling city now lying in ruins.
+World War II has ended and somewhere in central Europe, a solitary figure, his clothes in tatters, carefully walks around the piles of rubble and broken glass on the streets of a once-bustling city now lying in ruins.
 The few still-upright walls, their windows and doors blown out, appear as skeletons framed against the blue sky.
-No one knows this boy's age, his name, or to whom he was born.
-After the death of a woman he had lived -- perhaps a relation, but perhaps not -- he was on his own.
+No one knows this boy's age, his name or to whom he was born.
+After the death of a woman he had lived with--perhaps a relation, but perhaps not--he was on his own.

-His daytime hours were spent in the never-ending pursuit of surviving for another day.
-The search for food was his constant companion: sometimes he begged from the locals or foreign soldiers stationed nearby, and sometimes he rummaged through the garbage cans outside military mess halls.
+Along with other abandoned children, his daytime hours were spent in the never-ending pursuit of surviving for another day.
+The search for food were their constant companion, sometimes they begged from the locals or foreign soldiers stationed nearby, and sometimes they rummaged through the garbage cans outside of military mess halls.

 As the sun rose on a day which promised to be like so many before it, the boy was making his usual morning rounds when he heard a woman's desperate screams.
 Running to the scene, he saw a soldier tearing at the clothing of a teenage girl.
 Instinctively, he picked up some ever-present broken bricks and began throwing them at the assailant.
 After a few bricks found their mark, the man released the girl, allowing her to escape.
 He then turned, pistol in hand, to confront his tormentor.
 Scrambling to run away, the boy heard a loud noise and felt a sharp pain in his side.
 After falling forward from the impact of the bullet, he got up and ran some distance before passing out.